NineOfGaming/VSCRunner/README.md

 This project started as a batch script made by another student in my class and was expanded upon by me before being converted to a C# program due to the advantages it provided.

 ## Features
-- Save and load VS Code settings.
-- Save and load VS Code extensions.
+- Save VS Code extensions and settings to a separate directory, and load them from it.
 - Output VS Code logs and error messages in a console window.

 ## Planned Features